 Around 20 percent of Latvia is protected.
 There are four national parks, 42 nature parks, 260 nature reserves, 355 nature monuments, seven protected marine areas, a biosphere reserve and lots of micro-reserves.
 Latvia topped the Environmental Performance Index in 2012.

 Latvia is a superb location for bird watching.
-Bird migration routes across the country – in autumn many birds are travelling from Scandinavia and northern Russia across Latvia to South Europe, and returning in spring.
+Many bird migration routes cross the country.
+In the autumn many birds are travelling from Scandinavia and northern Russia across Latvia to South Europe, and they return in spring.
 The country’s location by the sea, its lakes, rivers, forests and flood-lands make it a great dwelling place for many species of migratory birds.

 We have unique and rich traditions and we welcome all to take part in them.
 Jāņi is the largest annual Latvian festival, when we celebrate the summer solstice.
 Although the solstice usually falls on 21 or 22 June, the public holidays - Līgo Day and Jāņi Day - are on 23 and 24 June.
 The day before Jāņi is known as Līgo Day.
 These are the days when most of the Latvians leave cities and go to countryside to be close to the nature - our origin.
 We celebrate mid-summer most extensively probably in the whole World.
 Summer solstice is considered to be the top point of the summer, when the nature has reached its highest vitality.
 You can take part in the ancient folk traditions related to renewal and fertility and immerse yourself in more authentic or modern versions of this celebration, including dancing, singing, drinking bear and eating traditional Jāņi cheese.
 Come and share with us this outstanding festive experience...